csik/4240_Syllabus/texts.md

 Hancock, Jay.
 "They Pledged to Donate Rights to Their COVID Vaccine, Then Sold Them to Pharma." *Kaiser Health News*, 25 Aug.
 2020, <https://khn.org/news/rather-than-give-away-its-covid-vaccine-oxford-makes-a-deal-with-drugmaker/>.

+Harrington, C.N., Klassen, S., Rankin, Y.A., 2022.
+“All that You Touch, You Change”: Expanding the Canon of Speculative Design Towards Black Futuring, in: Proceedings of the 2022 CHI Conference on Human Factors in Computing Systems, CHI ’22.
+Association for Computing Machinery, New York, NY, USA, pp. 1–10. <https://doi.org/10.1145/3491102.3502118>

 Hustwit, Gary. *Objectified*.
 2009, <https://www.hustwit.com/objectified>.

 "If We Want Design to Be a Tool for Liberation, We'll Need More Than Good Intentions." *Eye on Design*, 22 July 2020. *eyeondesign.aiga.org*, <https://eyeondesign.aiga.org/for-design-to-truly-be-a-tool-for-liberation-were-going-to-need-more-than-just-good-intentions/>.